tjmaynes/horchata/README.md

 make teardown_cluster && make clean
 ```

-## Setting up a Kubernetes Cluster using Google Kubernetes Engine
+## Setting up a Kubernetes Cluster on GKE

 1. **WARNING**: the following will create services for real (as in money/billing).
 Make sure you run `make teardown_cluster` and check your [billing](https://console.cloud.google.com/billing/) page.
     - Take a look at this [page](https://cloud.google.com/billing/docs/how-to/budgets) for more info regarding Google Billing.